 Hacky Hour is an opportunity for you to get feedback on a current programming project from your peers at UCSF or to work independently.

 Dedicate an hour to working on your programming project.
 Have you been trying to learn programming but can't find the time?
-Bring your lunch, get away from your desk, and join us for an hour of coding in a friendly environment.
+Get away from your desk and join us for an hour of coding in a friendly environment.
+We provide the space and pizza.
 You: bring your laptop and a current project.
 Your programming peers may be able to answer a couple of questions.
 If you need 1:1 help, sign up for Office Hours.

 Location: CC151 is part of the FAMRI Library at Mission Bay, located in the Rutter Center (where the gym is).